 The actual Passionfruit Juice is a secret mix of juices only known to the RAs at this point, and the RAs coordinate the purchase of the drink.
 The drink is poured out and all the members of the circle get a glass.
 The Empresses make the first speeches, and the designation of speakers proceeds counter-clockwise around the circle.
 Most speeches are rather short (it is all you can manage at that hour), but all end with the line, "I love CTY, and I love the Passionfruit."
 After this is spoken, everyone takes a sip of their drink.
 The last speeches are given by the current Emperors.

-Before the event, the Passionfruit Royalty agree on their successors, and each announces one (if a current monarch is missing, his or her same-gender counterpart fulfills his/her role).
-Eligible candidates are onemores.
+Before the event, the Nevermores agree on the Royalty's successors, and each Emperor/Empress announces one (if a current monarch is missing, his or her same-gender counterpart fulfills his/her role).
+Eligible candidates are Onemores.
 At this point the new royalty can make brief remarks and thanks.
 At session two, the new royalty butt-wrestles the old.
 Once they are done, everyone packs up and goes home.
-Nevermore pages are handed out towards the end for session one.
 There is generally a gigantic hugfest, that is broken up after a while by overzealous RA's.

 Los Angeles (LMU)